 But the technological changes which have stripped away parts of the mainstream media, including many local and national newspapers, are now creating unique and exciting opportunities for vigorous, collaborative and profitable independent journalism.
 Where the reporting, production and distribution of news once required a lot of people and a lot of money, a lot can now be achieved by one creative soul armed with a smartphone.
 Add a decent wifi or 4G signal and the world is our oyster.

 For the agile and enterprising, these are very exciting times.
-Organisations like the International Consortium of Investigative Journalists offer extraordinary opportunities for global collaboration, while new payment experiments by companies like Blendle and hashtagourstories typify a new can-do, problem-solving spirit.
+Organisations like the International Consortium of Investigative Journalists offer extraordinary opportunities for global collaboration, while new payment experiments by companies like Blendle typify a new can-do, problem-solving spirit.

 Myth 2: Everyone is a journalist these days